Sources of support - Coronavirus

 - Early years and childcare funding - Wales

 - Childcare Provider Grant Childcare providers in Wales can apply for a one-off grant of up to £5,000 to cover loss of income between 1 April 2020 to 30 June 2020.
 The grant is available to registered childcare settings who have been unable to access other business support schemes offered by the UK and Welsh Governments.
 The Childcare Provider Grant is open to applications from 24 August 2020 until the fund is fully committed or 31 October 2020, whichever is earlier.
+NOW CLOSED

 - Business Interruption Loan Scheme